otaviojava/money-api-book/en/chapter5.md

 ## Exchange Rate

-The internationalization is the approach applied on several areas, basically, is a change of culture, economy and politics on considerable places on the world.
-With internalization may to know what is happening in across the world instantaneously, know cultures just surfing in the Internet as well as buy products or services in other countries.
-The software needs to follow this trend, in other words, allow interaction with users in all globe.
-With money it isn't different, the software has the obligation to be ready to it.
+Internationalization is the process of increasing involvement of enterprises in international markets.
+This can have an impact on multiple levels, in culture, economy or politics.
+It affects the daily life as it is easy to find out what is happening across the world, to discover cultures just by surfing the Internet or to just buy products or services from other countries.
+Software needs to follow this trend, it needs to easily allow users to interact with each other all across the globe.
+It is exactly the case of money, software has the obligation to support different currencies.

-Talking about money and internationalization is trivial think the interaction between currencies, but what happen when try do operation with different currencies?
+Talking about money and internationalization will lead you to think about the interaction between different currencies.
+What would happen if we'd try to do the following operation?

 ```java
 public class MistakeExample {